adeepakaur89/decay-chain-simulation/README.md

 # Decay Chain Simulation: Mo-99 → Tc-99m

-This project simulates a two-step radioactive decay chain (Mo-99 → Tc-99m → stable) using Monte Carlo sampling and compares it with the analytic Bateman solution.
+This project simulates a two-step radioactive decay chain (Mo-99 → Tc-99m → stable) using Monte Carlo sampling and compares it with the analytic solution.

 ### Features
 - Monte Carlo decay event sampling